Virtus Bologna: 1927–1956: Beginnings and post-war dynasty

-The first official championship of Virtus dates back to 1934, the year in which the Bolognese team won the first division tournament, obtaining the promotion in the top tournament after a hard-fought group of playoffs against Unione Sportiva of Milan and Ginnastica Rome.
+The first official championship of Virtus dates back to 1929.
+From 1929 to 1934, Virtus played in the first and second divisions within Emilia region.
+In 1934, the Bolognese team won the division tournament, obtaining the promotion in the top tournament after a hard-fought group of playoffs against Unione Sportiva of Milan and Ginnastica Rome.
 Team's captain was Venzo Vannini, while other important players were Giuseppe Palmieri and Giancarlo Marinelli.
 After the promotion, Virtus settled permanently at the top of the national basketball league, and achieved a long series of honorable placings: in the nine championships disputed from 1935 to the outbreak of the Second World War, the Black V collected 6-second places, 2 third places, and a sixth place, however Virtus never achieved to win a national title.

 From 1943 to 1945, the championship was suspended due to the outbreak of the war in the country and the beginning of the civil war.
 At the end of the world war, Santa Lucia was no longer available for basketball games and after a brief period of outdoor matches on a field in Via del Ravone, the team moved to Sala Borsa, the city's stock exchange, readjusted in the evening for basketball matches.
 This unusual venue became the hallmark of a new Italian basketball season, compared to the worldwide famous Boston Garden.
 In July 1945, Virtus, led by Achille Canna, Luigi Rapini and Antonio Calebotta, won its first national Serie A title, defeating 35–31 Reyer Venezia in the final.